 Before submitting to AMD, first visit the home page of the Academy of Management Discoveries website to understand the philosophy behind AMD, as well as the papers that AMD is inclined to publish.

 Here are the four types of submissions that AMD publishes:

-- Discoveries-in-Brief papers are creative, engaging narratives that are crafted in nontraditional ways.
-Please read the guidelines for more information about submitting a Discoveries-in-Brief manuscript.
+Discoveries-through-Prose papers are creative, engaging narratives that are crafted in nontraditional ways.
+Please read the guidelines for more information about submitting a Discoveries-through-Prose manuscript.